Romeo & Juliet (Hubert Laws album)

-Romeo and Juliet is an album by flutist Hubert Laws.
-It was released by Columbia Records and spent several weeks on the Billboard Top LPs & Tapes chart in 1976.
+Romeo & Juliet is an album by flutist Hubert Laws.
+It was released by Columbia Records and spent several weeks on the Billboard Top LPs & Tape chart in 1976.

-The album is "an adaptation of Tchaikovsky's famous theme with strings and electronic instruments, in a pop vein.
+The album is "an adaptation of Tchaikovsky's famous theme with strings and electronic instruments, in a pop vein."
 The AllMusic reviewer described the album as "Light jazz (with strings, keyboards, voices, etc.) and a classical/Eastern flavor."